oracle-livelabs/pts/ac-with-ucp/lab4-planned-maintenance/lab4-planned-maintenance.md

 user@cloudshell:~ $ <copy>srvctl stop service -db cont_prim -service tacsrv -instance CONT1</copy>
 ````

+The drain_timeout parameter of the service defines the tipme given to in-progtess trabsactions tpo complete.

 ````
 user@cloudshell:~ $ <copy>srvctl status service -db cont_prim -service tacsrv</copy>

 Service tacsrv is running on instance(s) CONT2
 ````

-5. Run a couple more transactions and verify the pool
+5. Run a couple more transactions and verify that the pool

 * does not get any errors
 * has recreated all connections to node2